Want to convert a PDF to black and white or grayscale? Wondering what the difference is? And can you add color to monochrome PDFs? It's all here.

 It's not easy to recreate a black-and-white PDF in color, but there are a few things you can try.

-1) Rescan the original
+Rescan the original

-If you have the original source document in color, the easiest thing to do is to rescan the original in color.
-Don’t have a scanner at home?
+Don't have a scanner at home?
 No problem.
-You can use Smallpdf’s free PDF Scanner for your phone.
-It’s free to download and use for both iOS and Android.
+You can use Smallpdf's free PDF Scanner for your phone.
+It's free to download and use for both iOS and Android.

-2) Use Mac’s Quartz filters
+Use Mac's Quartz filters

 Another free option for Mac users is to export your PDF with a Quartz filter.
-Follow the same steps above for how to make a PDF black and white on Mac, but try other filters, like the ‘Blue Tone’ or ‘Sepia Tone’.
-This won’t give you a full range of colors, but can add a little life to an otherwise dull grayscale PDF.
+Follow the same steps above for how to make a PDF black and white on Mac, but try other filters, like the “Blue Tone” or “Sepia Tone.”
+This won't give you a full range of colors, but can add a little life to an otherwise dull grayscale PDF.

-3) Enhance your PDFs with Smallpdf
+Enhance your PDFs with Smallpdf

 You can also add color to a black-and-white PDF using the Edit and Annotate tools built into Smallpdf.
 It won't magically convert a black-and-white PDF to color, but it does give you options to liven up monochrome PDFs.